emberjs/rfcs/text/0477-blueprints-update.md

 I vote “ember-cli-update.json”.
 Since the code will be modified by the updater, it’s easier to reformat JSON. “.ember-cli” I think supports JS, so it would be hard to modify. “package.json” seems like an abuse to put more metadata in there.

+I've found via further testing that mixing a file that is tracked by the default ember-cli blueprint (.ember-cli, package.json) and modified by ember-cli-update (to update the blueprint metadata), it gets cumbersome.
+Both processes try to edit the same file.
+So in theory, ember-cli could alter the .ember-cli file in a way that conflicts with what you have in yours.
+This would give you a git conflict, then the updater can't read it anymore because it is in a state of invalid JS.
+I think this further supports a separate file.

 How should the state be structured?

 ```js